dhmehta24/DSC-NUV-Website/README.md

-# DSC-NUV-Website-
+# DSC-NUV-Website
 A Google DSC Website created with Django Backend.

 # About DSC Website
-DSC NUV Team has conducted a Website making competition.For this competition this website is made.The Website consists with Basic Frontend elements like HTML, CSS and Javascripts.Website backend is designed with Django Framework.
+The Website consists with Basic Frontend elements like HTML, CSS and Javascripts.
+Website backend is designed with Django Framework.
+This Website was made for 'Hack the Web' Competition conducted by DSC NUV but due to lack of timing it was failed to be submitted.

+# Requirements
+- Python3
+- Django 3.0.2
+- Postgresql with pgAdmin
+- psycopg2

+# Instructions

+- Unzip the downloaded file
+- Go to Base python installation directory and run command 'pip3 install -r requirments.txt' and wait for installation
+- Change terminal directory to project directory.
+- Run command 'python manage.py runserver'.